NOTMEE12/WorldD/README.md

 - `Up and Down arrows` - scaling size of the tile,
 - `CTRL + DELETE` - delete tile from lookup (all occurrences of tile will be deleted),
   > by renaming the tiles in the lookup, every tile in the grid will be replaced.
+- `CTRL + T` - toggle tile mode
+  > tile mode is when you want to add new tiles or delete them
+- `CTRL + E` - edit tile
 ##### saving / loading
 - `CTRL + S` - save output,
 - `CTRL + O` - load world,